The federal government is headed into a shutdown. What does it mean, who's hit and what's next?

 That means the two federal cases against Donald Trump, the former president, as well as the case against Hunter Biden, the son of President Joe Biden, would not be interrupted.
 Trump has demanded that Republicans defund the prosecutions against him as a condition of funding the government, declaring it their “last chance” to act.

 Prior to the 1980s, lapses in government funding did not result in government operations significantly shuttering.
-But then-U.S. Attorney General Benjamin Civiletti, in a series of legal opinions in 1980 and 1981, argued that government agencies cannot legally operate during a funding gap.
+Then-U.S. Attorney General Benjamin Civiletti, in a series of legal opinions in 1980 and 1981, argued that government agencies cannot legally operate during a funding gap.

 Federal officials have since operated under an understanding they can make exemptions for functions that are “essential” for public safety and constitutional duties.